rconcellado/rconcellado/README.md

 ---

-## 💼 Work Experience
+## Work Experience

-Senior Programmer Analyst	February 2025 – Present Assiniboine College | Canada
+### **Senior Programmer Analyst** | Assiniboine College, Canada (Feb 2025 – Present)
-●	Develops and maintains BI and software applications and database systems by evaluating client needs and analyzing requirements.
+- Develop and maintain BI and software applications and database systems by evaluating client needs and analyzing requirements.
-●	Arranges project requirements in programming sequence by analyzing requirements, preparing a workflow chart and diagram using knowledge of computer capabilities, subject matter, programming language, and logic.
+- Arrange project requirements into programming sequence by preparing workflow charts and diagrams, leveraging knowledge of computer capabilities, subject matter, programming languages, and logic.
-●	Accomplishes programming project requirements by coaching and supervising junior programmer analysts.
+- Accomplish project deliverables by coaching and supervising junior programmer analysts.
-●	Plans programming projects by confirming application objectives and specifications with stakeholders and clients.
+- Plan programming projects by confirming application objectives and specifications with stakeholders and clients.
-●	Collaborates with all programmer analysts, ERP system analyst, and Information and ●	Technology Services (ITS) in conceptualizing and developing new software and BI applications.
+- Collaborate with programmer analysts, the ERP systems analyst, and Information & Technology Services (ITS) to conceptualize and develop new software and BI applications.
-●	Analyzes and assesses existing business systems and procedures.
+- Analyze and assess existing business systems and procedures to identify improvements.
-●	Conducts research on emerging application development software products, languages, and standards in support of procurement and development efforts.
+- Conduct research on emerging development tools, languages, and standards to support procurement and development efforts.

 ### **Full Stack Developer** | Freelance | Inland (Aug 2024 - Present)
 - Developed the **St. Louis Clinic Management System** using **React.js** and **ASP.NET Core**.